Centralia mine fire: Background

 Pennsylvania had passed a precautionary law in 1956 to regulate landfill use in strip mines, as landfills were known to cause destructive mine fires.
 The law required a permit and regular inspection for a municipality to use such a pit.
-George Segaritus, a regional landfill inspector who worked for the Department of Mines and Mineral Industries (DMMI), became concerned about the pit when he noticed holes in the walls and floor, as such mines often cut through older mines underneath.
-Segaritus informed Joseph Tighe, a Centralia councilman, that the pit would require filling with an incombustible material.
+George Segaritus, a regional landfill inspector who worked for the Department of Mines and Mineral Industries (DMMI) became concerned about the pit when he noticed holes in the walls and floor, as such mines often cut through older mines underneath.
+Segaritus informed Joseph Tighe, a Centralia councilman, that the pit would require filling with a non-combustible material.

 Fire

 Plan and execution

 The town council arranged for cleanup of the strip mine dump, but council minutes do not describe the proposed procedure.
 DeKok surmises that the process—setting it on fire—was not specified because state law prohibited dump fires.
 Nonetheless, the Centralia council set a date and hired five members of the volunteer firefighter company to clean up the landfill.

 A fire was ignited to clean the dump on May 27, 1962, and water was used to douse the visible flames that night.
 However, flames were seen once more on May 29.
 Using hoses hooked up from Locust Avenue, another attempt was made to douse the fire that night.
 Another flare-up in the following week (June 4) caused the Centralia Fire Company to once again douse it with hoses.
 A bulldozer stirred up the garbage so that firemen could douse concealed layers of the burning waste.
 A few days later, a hole as wide as 15 ft and several feet high was found in the base of the north wall of the pit.
-Garbage had concealed the hole and prevented it from being filled with incombustible material.
+Garbage had concealed the hole and prevented it from being filled with non-combustible material.
 It is possible that this hole led to the mine fire, as it provided a pathway to the labyrinth of old mines under the borough.
-Evidence indicates that, despite these efforts to douse the fire, the landfill continued to burn; on July 2, Monsignor William J. Burke complained about foul odors from the smoldering trash and coal reaching St. Ignatius Church.
+Evidence indicates that, despite these efforts to douse the fire, the landfill continued to burn.
+On July 2, Monsignor William J. Burke complained about foul odors from the smoldering trash and coal reaching St. Ignatius Church.
 Even then, the Centralia council still allowed the dumping of garbage into the pit.